itvn9online/echbay-tag-manager/readme.txt

 Control tags manager same same google tag manager.
+Easily add and manage custom meta tags to various parts of your site or on individual posts, pages, URL, such as Yahoo and Google verification tags.